LLMs, coding agents, benchmarks grounding

 Do LLMs cheat on benchmarks https://ehudreiter.com/2025/12/08/do-llms-cheat-on-benchmarks/

-Finally, crawling the 39C3 recordings, this presentation came to meet me going down the popularity ranking, “Agentic ProbLLMs: Exploiting AI Computer-Use and Coding Agents” by Johann Rehberger.
+Finally, crawling the 39C3 recordings, this presentation on attacking coding agents came to meet me going down the popularity ranking, “Agentic ProbLLMs: Exploiting AI Computer-Use and Coding Agents” by Johann Rehberger.
 Agents have been set up to not trust claims without visiting the link.
 Agents love to click on links: https://media.ccc.de/v/39c3-agentic-probllms-exploiting-ai-computer-use-and-coding-agents

 And even more finally, I got interested in a comparison of genealogical trajectories, like how we went from transistor to integrated circuit, it took 13 years (1947 to 1960) https://en.wikipedia.org/wiki/Invention_of_the_integrated_circuit